matthewjdenny/SpeedReader/README.md

 * `color_word_table()` -- A function to generate LaTeX output from a dataframe containing covariates and top words.
 * `clean_document_text()` -- A function which cleans the raw text of a document provided either as a single string, a vector of strings, or a column of a data.frame.
 * `topic_coherence()` -- A function to calculate topic coherence for a given topic using the formulation in "Optimizing Semantic Coherence in Topic Models" [available here:](http://dirichlet.net/pdf/mimno11optimizing.pdf).
+* `frequency_threshold()` -- Finds combinations of covariate values that occur more than a spcified number of times.